konfuzio-ai/konfuzio-sdk/docs/sdk/file_splitting.md

 ### Intro

 Not all PDFs that we process are always neatly scanned and organized.
-Sometimes we can have more than one actual Document in a single file; such files need to be properly processed and split into several independent Documents.
+Sometimes we can have more than one actual Document in a stream pf pages; such files need to be properly processed and split into several independent Documents.

 In this post, we will look at a simple way to implement an algorithm for searching common features between Documents/Pages which can be used for splitting a multi-file Document into the sub-Documents.
 Our approach is based on